2020 United States House of Representatives elections in Tennessee

 The 2020 United States House of Representatives elections in Tennessee was held on November 3, 2020, to elect the nine U.S. representatives from the state of Tennessee, one from each of the state's nine congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.

 Following the 2020 elections, no seats changed hands, leaving the Tennessee delegation at a 7-2 Republican majority.

 Overview

 District 1

 The 1st district is based in northeast Tennessee, encompassing all of Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Johnson, Sullivan, Unicoi, and Washington counties and parts of Jefferson and Sevier counties, and includes the Tri-Cities region.
-The incumbent is Republican Phil Roe, who was re-elected with 77.1% of the vote in 2018.
-On January 3, 2020, Roe announced he was retiring from Congress and will not run for a seventh term.
-His successor, Diana Harshbarger is the ninth person (not counting caretakers) to represent the district since 1921.
+The incumbent was Republican Phil Roe, who was re-elected with 77.1% of the vote in 2018.
+On January 3, 2020, Roe announced he was retiring from Congress and would not run for a seventh term.
+His successor, Diana Harshbarger, was the ninth person (not counting caretakers) to represent the district since 1921.

 In the general election, Republican Diana Harshbarger won against Democratic challenger Blair Walsingham.